022022/Async-Race/README.md

 # Async-Race

-This is an app created for the Rolling Scopes School Task
+This is an app created for the Rolling Scopes School Task to practice working with backend data and Promises

 App screenshot: